Meet The Team - Rachel, Manager & Head Valuer

 This week we’re doing something a little different from a blog.
 We’ve lined up an interview with our manager and expert jewellery valuer, Rachel Smith, who’s going to answer some of our burning questions about jewellery valuation, as well as telling us about some of her incredible experience in the industry and at Hatton Jewels, so without further ado, say hello to Rachel!

 How did you get into the jewellery business?

 Unsurprisingly, I have always loved jewellery and anything with a sparkle, so when it came to starting in the working world, I was over the moon at getting my first job at a local jeweller.
 I started as a junior member of the team, getting a real idea of the everyday preparations and behind the scenes work that goes making jewellery and providing customers with lasting experiences.
-I adored the work and knew it was something I wanted a career in, so after college I started gaining industry accreditations from the Institute of Registered Valuers, a GIA Diamond Graduate certification and gemstones accreditations from GIA and GEM-A. Now, after 10 years in the jewellery industry my love has not faded and I am fortunate to be able to work within a company with a fabulous team here at Hatton Jewels!
+I adored the work and knew it was something I wanted a career in, so after college I started gaining industry accreditations from the Institute of Registered Valuers, a GIA Diamond Graduate certification and gemstones accreditations from GIA and GEM-A. After 11 years so far in the jewellery industry my love has not faded and I am fortunate to be able to work within a company with a fabulous team here at Hatton Jewels!

 Any favourite pieces of jewellery?

 That is such a tough question to answer, seeing so many beautiful pieces each day you fall for a new piece almost every week!
 Having said that there are some styles I am particularly fond of, Cushion cut Diamonds are one of my favourite Diamond cuts and I am loving the revival of rose gold jewellery going on.
 Hatton Jewels also sees many older Diamonds such as old mine cuts from the Victorian era which I love to see be given a new lease of life being made into a new piece of jewellery for our Revival collection or for a commission that someone that will cherish the Diamonds touch of history.